kubearmor/KubeArmor/contribution/self-managed-k8s/selinux_fedora/fedora_development_guide.md

-# KubeArmor development in Fedora 30 with SELinux Installation
+# KubeArmor development setup in Fedora 30 with SELinux

 * Requirements